azaiter/azure-devops/README.md

 In this repo, the plan is to accomplish the following as a personal learning training starting from scratch:
 - Templating an Ubuntu-based Vault VM in **Packer**
 - Setting up a local hashicorp **Vault** VM locally using **VMWare** to store our secrets for this project, and expose the HTTP endpoint behind a **Cloudflare Zero Trust** tunnel
+    - @TODO: Extra points for writing an **Ansible** playbook to:
+        - Setup public key authentication, and rotate admin user credentials based on a value provided from vault
+        - Disable ssh password authentication
+        - Install, enable, and start the vault service
     - The cloudflared tunnel will have the following rules to only allow needed resources to interact with vault publically on the internet:
         - Only my **Github SSO** user will be able to access the HTTP API and gui of vault
             - This ensures that I'm a) authorized b) authenticated through SSO